-In October 2012, Father, Larissa L., and the boys moved to a home on Oldham Street, which the Department had assisted Father in acquiring by obtaining a Section 8 U.S. Housing & Urban Development voucher for him.
+In October 2012, Father, Larissa L., and the boys moved to a home on Oldham

-On October 17, 2012, Father's case worker, Kelly Walker, attempted to visit the home.
+Street, which the Department had assisted Father in acquiring by obtaining a Section 8 home.
 After she received no response to her knocking, she approached a neighbor.
 The neighbor informed Walker: